F-35: A Swiss delegation travels to the United States to discuss the matter

-A delegation from the State Council Foreign Policy Committee, which is visiting the United States of America, met today with political and economic leaders.
+A delegation from the Council of States Foreign Policy Committee, which is visiting the United States, met today with political and economic leaders.
 On the table was Switzerland’s purchase of the F-35 fighter jet and related compensation work (offset works).

-In Washington, the Swiss delegation headed by Commission Chair Damien Mueller (PLR/LU) met with members of the US Congress and economic organizations.
+In Washington, the Swiss delegation headed by Committee Chair Damien Mueller (Plr/LU) met with members of the US Congress and economic organizations.
 Parliamentary Services said he also discussed President Joe Biden’s investment plan and the opportunities it offers for Swiss companies.

 The senators did not fail to mention the purchase of the F-35A fighter jet and compensation works.
 At the time of selection, the Lockheed Martin did not get the best result in this aspect.
 Americans must still reimburse 60% of the order value within four years of the last delivery.